The Basics of Tree Types from your Online Nursery Expert

 To tree or not to tree, that is the question.
 The real question is which tree to plant.
 Choosing the right tree or trees for your landscape begins with a basic understanding of the available types of trees.

-The first question to ask yourself is, what do I want from my tree?
+The first question is, what do I want from my tree?
 Although trees are available in a multitude of varieties.
-This article will look at four categories: Evergreen, Native, Shade, and Flowering Trees.
+This article will examine four categories: Evergreen, Native, Shade, and Flowering Trees.

-If you are looking to create an organic look and have some lovely trees to boot, you will want to plant trees that are native to your area.
+If you want to create an organic look and have some lovely trees to boot, you will want to plant trees native to your area.
 Taking a few moments to educate yourself about indigenous trees in your community can be extremely rewarding.
 Children often enjoy this activity and benefit from the learning experience.
-A trip to the library or a few minutes spent with some online research will soon have you identifying trees that already choose to live in your neighborhood.
+A trip to the library or a few minutes spent with online research will soon have you identifying trees that already choose to live in your neighborhood.

 As temperatures heat up, there is nothing more inviting than a lovely shade tree.
 If you enjoy creating an atmosphere for pleasant outdoor experiences, a tree with a nice billowing canopy is your best choice.
 In addition to the unadorned beauty that trees bring to your surroundings, the well-placed shade can help reduce energy costs, specifically those related to cooling your home.
 Trees planted on the south side of your house help decrease radiant heat transferred from the exterior walls of your home by helping block rays from the sun.
 A large variety of shade trees are available.
 The Red Maple is a long-running favorite.

 Beyond shade, flowering trees allow you the most versatility in creating a panacea of color.
 Like an artist weaving a tapestry or brushing an array of hues onto a canvas, the varieties of color available in flowering trees allow your creations to be unlimited.
 Pink Flowering Dogwoods and White Yoshino Cherry Trees are two favorites.